-Validating the independent components of neuroimaging time-series via clustering and visualization
+Validating the independent components of neuroimaging time series via clustering and visualization

-Johan Himberg, Aapo Hyvärinen2\ and Fabrizio Esposito
+Johan Himberg,^a Aapo Hyvärinen,^{b,} and Fabrizio Esposito^{c,d}

-Neural Networks Research Centre Helsinki Univ. of Technology, Finland, johan.himberg@hut.fi Helsinki Institute for Information Technology / BRU Dept. of Computer Science, Univ. of Helsinki, Finland aapo.hyvarinen@helsinki.fi Second Division of Neurology, Second University of Naples and Dept of Neurological Sciences, University of Naples "Federico II", Italy faesposi@unina.it
+^aNeural Networks Research Centre, Helsinki University of Technology, Helsinki, Finland

+^bDepartment of Computer Science, Helsinki Institute for Information Technology/BRU, University of Helsinki, Helsinki Finland

+^cSecond Division of Neurology, Second University of Naples, "Federico II", Naples, Italy
-14th November 2003

-Abstract
+^dDepartment of Neurological Sciences, University of Naples, "Federico II", Naples, Italy

+Received 17 November 2003; revised 9 March 2004; accepted 11 March 2004

 Recently, independent component analysis (ICA) has been widely used in the analysis of brain imaging data.
-An important problem with most ICA algorithms is, however, that they are stochastic, i.e. their results may be somewhat different in different runs of the algorithm.
-Thus, the outputs of a single run of an ICA algorithm cannot be trusted, and some analysis of the algorithmic reliability of the components is needed.
+An important problem with most ICA algorithms is, however, that they are stochastic; that is, their results may be somewhat different in different runs of the algorithm.
+Thus, the outputs of a single run of an ICA algorithm should be interpreted with some reserve, and further analysis of the algorithmic reliability of the components is needed.
 Moreover, as with any statistical method, the results are affected by the random sampling of the data, and some analysis of the statistical significance or reliability should be done as well.
-Here, we present a method for assessing both the algorithmic and statistical reliability of estimated independent components.
-The method is based on running the algorithm many times with slightly different conditions, and visualizing the clustering structure of the obtained components in the signal space.
-In experiments with MEG and fMRI data, the method was able to show that expected components are reliable; furthermore, it pointed out components whose interpretation was not obvious but whose reliability should incite the the experimenter to investigate the underlying technical or physical phenomena.
-The method is implemented in a sofware package called Icasso.
+Here we present a method for assessing both the algorithmic and statistical reliability of estimated independent components.
+The method is based on running the ICA algorithm many times with slightly different conditions and visualizing the clustering structure of the obtained components in the signal space.
+In experiments with magnetoencephalographic (MEG) and functional magnetic resonance imaging (fMRI) data, the method was able to show that expected components are reliable; furthermore, it pointed out components whose interpretation was not obvious but whose reliability should incite the experimenter to investigate the underlying technical or physical phenomena.
+The method is implemented in a software package called Icasso. © 2004 Elsevier Inc. All rights reserved.